olivierlacan/olivierlacan.com/_posts/2019-12-20-my-microphone-setup.md

 date: 2019-12-20 13:18
 location: "Orlando, Florida"
 categories: development
+image: [1]: microphone-setup.jpg
 draft: true
 ---

+![Close up shot of a sideways Samson CL8 cardioid microphone attached to a boom arm with a shockmount and a pop filter attached][image]

 The microphone I use isn’t that great.
 It’s an old [Samson CL8][cl8] [cardioid microphone][cardioid] from the era where we hosted podcasts